Scientists Around The World Corroborate Evidence Of Extraterrestrial Life

 Not Soviet Missiles, Says Greek Scientist

-In 1947, Dr. Paul Santorini, Greek physicist and engineer credited with developing the proximity fuse for the Hiroshima atomic bomb, investigated a series of UFO reports over Greece that were initially thought to be Soviet missiles.
+In 1947, Dr. Paul Santorini, the Greek physicist and engineer credited with developing the proximity fuse for the Hiroshima atomic bomb, investigated a series of UFO reports over Greece that were initially thought to be Soviet missiles.
 “We soon established that they were not missiles… Foreign scientists flew to Greece for secret talks with me… A world blanket of secrecy surrounded the UFO question because the authorities were unwilling to admit the existence of a force against which we had no possibility of defense,” Santorini said.

 The UFO Briefing Document called for the governments of the world to open the secret files to the scientific community.